Gunstock Refinishing — Rifles, Shotguns, Handguns, Knife Grips

 Unless the gunstock refinishing job I send you sits in your gun cabinet, “on view” only, it will get scratched or nicked, somehow, someway, practically guaranteed.
 If you attempt touch-ups at home, without the correct finishing ingredients and procedure, results are usually marginal at best, and often look worse than the original damage.

 I can get you around that dilemma.
-One of the major advantages of my blend of finishes is you can touch up minor scratches, at home, if you know what finish to use and have a little guidance I'm glad to provide.
+One of the major advantages of my blend of finishes is you can touch up minor scratches, at home, if you have the correct blend and a little guidance I'm glad to provide.

 Customer Repair Promise: Should your gunstock, that has originally gone through my refinishing/restoration process become scratched, contact me.
 I'll help you through.
-More serious repair needs would be addressed on a per situation basis.
+More serious repair needs, of course, would be addressed on a per situation basis.